S. Illinois ends North Dakota State’s 39-game winning streak

 Javon Williams Jr. and Romeir Elliott each had a pair of touchdown runs, and Southern Illinois beat top-ranked North Dakota State 38-14 on Saturday that ended the Bison’s 39-game winning streak.

 North Dakota State (2-1, 1-1 Missouri Valley), which has won three straight FCS championships, last lost on Nov.
 4, 2017 to then-No. 8 South Dakota State.

-The Salukis (2-1, 1-1) snapped an eight-game losing streak to the Bison.
+“We didn’t show up and play very well,” Bison coach Matt Entz said.
+“There was not any position group that played well.”

+It was the Bison’s worst defeat since a 37-6 loss at Cal Poly during the 2005 season.

 Williams ran for a 3-yard score and Elliott broke loose for a 20-yard touchdown run in the fourth quarter.
 Both scores followed a North Dakota State turnover.
 Elliott finished with 91 yards rushing and Williams had 41, and the pair also had touchdown runs in the second quarter.